-**European Common Frequency Allocation Table Footnote EU17:
+**Original version: European Common Frequency Allocation Table Footnote ECA17:

-"In the sub-bands 3400-3410MHz, 5660-5670MHz, 10.36-10.37GHz, 10.45-10.46GHz the amateur service operates on
+"In the sub-bands 3400-3410MHz, 5755-5765MHz, 10.36-10.37GHz, 10.45-10.46GHz the amateur service operates on

 a secondary basis.
 In making assignments to other services, CEPT administrations are requested wherever possible to